JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 **Follow-through:** 5/10 — conviction fades when experiments fail.

 **Best Strategies:**
-- 5–10% allocation to speculative assets if you are of moderate wealth, and possibly even more if you are wealthier (for example >$2M net worth)
+- 5–10% allocation to speculative assets if you are of moderate wealth, and possibly even more if you are wealthier (for example up to 15% for >$2M investable assets)
 - Remainder in diversified ETFs or defensive core
 - Regular rebalancing to limit exposure

 **Life-Stage Fit:**
 - Best for younger investors who can recover from volatility.
+- Also suitable for those who already have high wealth without large debt/spending obligations.
 - Not suitable for those near retirement or funding dependents.

 **Examples:** Elon Musk, Jeff Bezos, Mark Zuckerberg, Jenson Huang, Peter Thiel, Shawn Fanning.
 Entrepreneurs and tech industry leaders tend to fit the bill